ahmadshuraih/LB-Tester/readme.md

 > - setTestProcessDuration(duration: number): void //Set the total testing process duration
 > - serverIsBroken(): void //Calculate how many requests can the server manage at the same time until it breaks and how much time does that cost.
 > - prepair(): void //Calculates the logger's informations and writes them to testlog.txt file.
-> - plotTestResults(width: number): Promise<<void>void> //Plot the tests spent times and save it to teststimespentchart.png file.
+> - plotTestResults(width: number): Promise<<void>void> //Plot the tests usage times and save it to teststimeusagechart.png file.
 > - plotTestRAMUsage(width: number): Promise<<void>void> //Plot the RAM usage during the tests and save it to testsramusagechart.png file.
 > - plotMultiTestRAMUsage(): Promise<<void>void> //This function loops through the RAM expected servers and runs the plot for each one of them.
 > - plotOneMultiTestRAMUsage(serverName:string, listToPlot: number[], width: number): Promise<<void>void> //Plot the RAM usage of one server during the tests and save it to testsramusagechartof[hostport].png file.